otlw/otlw.github.io/paper.md

 ---
 The foundation of any educational institution is its assessment system.
 This defines what it values, promotes, and propagates.
 In turn an educational system forms the foundation of a society, defining what its citizens value, promote, and create.
 Our current dependence, then, on standardized assessments is quite disturbing.

 We need ways to measure an individual's abilities and achievements.
 If one cannot prove they have learned they cannot operate on that learning with others and move forward.
 So students are forced to use the limited standardized assessments valued by society, the same assessments that encourage poor learning practices and restriction of independent learning.
-At the same time, these test put incredible stresses on teachers and institutions both in their creation and the maintenance of their integrity.
+At the same time, these test put incredible stress on teachers and institutions both in their creation and the maintenance of their integrity.
 This system is costly and ineffective, and in its broad operation limits development.

 Overview